epinnock/scry-node/README.md

 The configuration is resolved in the following order of precedence:
 1.  **Command-Line Arguments**: Highest precedence (e.g., `--api-key=some_key`).
 2.  **Environment Variables**: Sourced from the execution environment (e.g., `STORYBOOK_DEPLOYER_API_KEY=some_key`).
-3.  **Configuration File**: Values from `~/.storybook-deployer.json` (automatically created during installation).
+3.  **Configuration File**: Values from `.storybook-deployer.json` in your project directory (automatically created during installation).
 4.  **Programmatic Defaults**: Lowest precedence (e.g., for `--api-url`).

 ### Configuration File

-The configuration file (`~/.storybook-deployer.json`) is automatically created in your home directory when you install the package.
+The configuration file (`.storybook-deployer.json`) is automatically created in your project directory when you install the package.
 You can edit this file to set default values for common options:

 ```json
 {